Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana Performance Insights

-- The Hoosiers have a +11 scoring differential, topping opponents by 1.2 points per game.
-They're putting up 74.3 points per game to rank 195th in college basketball and are giving up 73.1 per outing to rank 234th in college basketball.
+- The Hoosiers average 74.3 points per game (196th in college basketball) while giving up 73.1 per outing (234th in college basketball).
+They have a +11 scoring differential overall and outscore opponents by 1.2 points per game.

-- The 33.9 rebounds per game Indiana averages rank 285th in college basketball.
-Its opponents grab 33.7 per outing.
+- Indiana grabs 33.9 rebounds per game (285th in college basketball) compared to the 33.7 of its opponents.

-- Indiana has had more turnovers than its opponents this season, committing 12.0 per game (200th in college basketball action) while forcing 10.9 (278th in college basketball).
+- Indiana has lost the turnover battle on average this season, committing 12 per game (200th in college basketball play) while forcing 10.9 (278th in college basketball).

 Kansas Performance Insights

-- The Jayhawks' +148 scoring differential (outscoring opponents by 14.8 points per game) is a result of putting up 79.9 points per game (84th in college basketball) while allowing 65.1 per outing (56th in college basketball).
+- The Jayhawks are outscoring opponents by 14.8 points per game, with a +148 scoring differential overall.
+They put up 79.9 points per game (86th in college basketball) and allow 65.1 per outing (55th in college basketball).

-- Kansas pulls down 39.0 rebounds per game (82nd in college basketball) while allowing 32.3 per contest to opponents.
-It outrebounds opponents by 6.7 boards per game.
+- The 39 rebounds per game Kansas accumulates rank 84th in the country, 6.7 more than the 32.3 its opponents grab.

-- Kansas hits 6.6 three-pointers per game (259th in college basketball) while shooting 38.2% from beyond the arc (40th in college basketball).
-It is making 1.6 fewer threes than its opponents, who drain 8.2 per game at 29.9%.
+- Kansas hits 1.6 fewer threes per game than the opposition, 6.6 (258th in college basketball) compared to its opponents' 8.2.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.